LaurenAStrong/Airbnb-EDA-Project/README.md

 ## Requirements

 This project uses the following Python libraries
-* `pandas` : For analysing and getting insights from datasets.
+* `pandas` : For analyzing and getting insights from datasets.
 * `NumPy` : For fast matrix operations.
 * `matplotlib` : For creating graphs and plots.
 * `seaborn` : For enhancing the style of matplotlib plots.